code-423n4/2023-01-biconomy-findings/data/Praise-Q.md

-in function deployWallet() in SmartAccountFactory.sol Lc 53, there are no zero-address checks for this parameters. address _owner, address _entryPoint, address _handler., invalid wallet addresses can be inputed and deployed.
+in function deployWallet() in SmartAccountFactory.sol Lc 53, there are no zero-address checks for this parameters. address _owner, address _entryPoint, address _handler, invalid wallet addresses can be inputed and deployed.
 ```

  function deployWallet(address _owner, address _entryPoint, address _handler) public returns(address proxy){